KarolinaTchiling/gnss-ml-2.0/README.md

 ### GNSS Dataset
 Data is available from here: https://www.tu-chemnitz.de/projekt/smartLoc/gnss_dataset.html.en#Datasets

+### Project Setup
+1) Clone the repository
+2) Setup virtual environment and install necessary libraries
+3) Run main.py (I used python 3.12)
+   - All raw data and processed data has been included in this repo
+   - Raw data was processed in dataExtract.py

 ### Setup a virtual environment

 Following commands are for Windows.
 For macOS/Unix and additional information: